varvet/serenade.js/README.md

 ## Errors

 If the response status is any value in the 1XX, 4XX or 5XX ranges, `loadStatus` is changed to `error`.
-Additionally, the global `loadError` event is triggered.
+Additionally, the global `ajaxError` event is triggered.
 You can bind to this event to inform the user in any way you choose is appropriate.